 The actual process of applying for TIF assistance begins with the developer completing a TIF application (entitled "Application for Public Financial Assistance").
-The completed application is submitted to an assigned CPED staff member (usually a project coordinator), and must be accompanied by a $3,000 check payable to the "City of Minneapolis".
-This application fee is nonrefundable and helps pay for City staff time necessary to review the application and provide a preliminary analysis of project feasibility and the appropriateness of utilizing TIF.
+The completed application is submitted to an assigned CPED staff member (usually a project coordinator), and must be accompanied by a $3,000 check payable to the "City of Minneapolis."
+This application fee is nonrefundable and helps pay for City staff time necessary to review the application and provide an analysis of project feasibility and the appropriateness of utilizing TIF.
 Applications will not be accepted if they are in draft form, are incomplete, or are submitted without the required $3,000 application fee.
-The payment and acceptance of the application fee does not signify a commitment on the part of the City to undertake any specific actions or to grant approval of the requested TIF assistance.
+Payment and acceptance of this application fee does not signify a commitment on the part of the City to undertake any specific actions or to grant approval of the requested TIF assistance.

-City staff will first conduct a preliminary review and analysis of the TIF application, addressing a number of items and issues including, but not limited to, the following:
+City staff will conduct a review and analysis of the TIF application, addressing a number of items and issues including, but not limited to, the following:

 - Does the proposed project meet the "but-for" test?